ArnaudPourchez/Airflow-dbt-snowflake-pet-proj/airflow_dbt_snowflake/README.md

 ## Airflow + dbt + Snowflake Emulator Stack

+!
+Warning !
+This setup IS NOT SUITED FOR PRODUCTION.
+There are defaults user:passwords in the docker-compose.yml and in the configs.
+DO NOT EXPOSE ANYTHING from this project on the internet !
+This is made to have a LOCAL sandbox.
+AGAIN, DO NOT expose any ports to anything else than localhost.

 This scaffold spins up a fully local analytics stack that emulates Snowflake, runs dbt transformations, and orchestrates pipelines with Airflow running in Celery mode (scheduler + 2 workers + Redis + Postgres).
 Everything runs inside Docker, so no external cloud resources are required.

 ### Services